-The new joint Consolidated Situation Committee was established by the boards of directors of Qliro Group AB and its subsidiary Qliro AB during the summer 2018 in order to improve the governance and reporting capabilities in relation to the consolidated situation (comprising Qliro Group AB and Qliro AB).
+The joint Consolidated Situation Committee was established by the boards of directors of Qliro Group AB and its subsidiary Qliro AB to improve the governance and reporting capabilities in relation to the consolidated situation (comprising Qliro Group AB and Qliro AB).
 The Committee consists of two members appointed by the board of Qliro Group AB (Lennart Jacobsen and Erika Söderberg Johnson) and two members appointed by the board of Qliro AB (Lennart Francke and Helena Nelson).
-Lennart Francke has been appointed as the chairman of the Committee and Lennart Jacobsen has been appointed as the vice chairman of the Committee.
-During the year 2018 the Committee had four meetings.
+Lennart Francke was appointed as the chairman of the Committee and Lennart Jacobsen was appointed as the vice chairman of the Committee.
+The

+Consolidated Situation Committee held four meetings in 2019.

 The Consolidated Situation Committee reports directly to the boards of Qliro Group and Qliro, respectively, on matters handled in the Committee.
 The role of the Committee is to ensure co-ordination between the two boards and to enable a more effective and relevant flow of information from and to the respective board.
 The responsibility for directing the governance of the consolidated situation and for ensuring compliance with the regulatory requirements rests with the board of Qliro Group and the board of Qliro (as applicable).
-The Committee acts as a preparatory function to these boards and assists them with review of policies and framework for the consolidated situation, as well as with follow-up on compliance with regulatory requirements on a consolidated basis.
+The Committee acts as a preparatory function for these boards and assists them with review of policies and framework for the consolidated situation, as well as with follow-up on compliance with regulatory requirements on a consolidated basis.
 The Committee is the primary forum for coordination between the boards in matters relating to the consolidated situation.

-Compensation to Board members
+Remuneration of Board members